NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 environment on the cluster, but these credentials are scoped at a project level, and not to individual users.

-** What is the best practice in hiding credentials, when code is pushed in Github?
+**What is the best practice in hiding credentials, when code is pushed in Github?**
-  :name: what-is-the-best-practice-in-hiding-credentials-when-code-is-pushed-in-github

 Use your programming language command to call out environment variables.
 For example in Python: key_value =